Skip to content

 Lead Sales Manager & Technical Specialist, Alliance Chemical

 With over 15 years of hands-on experience at the forefront of the chemical industry, Andre Taki brings a unique blend of deep technical knowledge and practical, real-world application.
-He doesn't just sell chemicals—he solves problems.
-Andre has a genuine passion for understanding the intricate science behind each product and is dedicated to helping customers, from large-scale industrial formulators to dedicated craftsmen, select the exact right chemical for their job and use it with maximum effectiveness and safety.
+He doesn't just sell chemicals — he solves problems.
+Andre has a genuine passion for understanding the science behind each product and is dedicated to helping customers, from large-scale industrial formulators to dedicated craftsmen, select the right chemical for their job and use it with maximum effectiveness and safety.

 Ready to Get Started?